 needed to inspire people to protect and improved the catchment.

 There are over 160,000 geocaches in the UK and hundreds already existing within the Ribble Catchment.
 Geocaching is a hunt for a ‘cache’ which may be anything from a matchbox size to the size of a lunchbox, all caches are labelled and contain a log book so cachers can log their find.

 Geocaching promotes physical activity, gets people outside and can prompt people to think about the world around them.

 This activity will have the potential to engage with the thousands of geocachers who already take part in these outdoor treasure hunts and help raise awareness of rivers and heritage amongst this group through an activity that they already have an interest in.

 One of our potential geocache locations

 There are three planned activities relating to Geocaching, the first is the creation of six geocaches or ‘Ribblecaches’.
 These will be located at or close to interesting river heritage features.
 The caches will contain information about the site and, if mobile phone coverage permits, links to videos or websites.
 If the site is close to other interesting river features the information within the cache will encourage users to seek the features nearby.
 Participants will also be encouraged to share their photos on social media and to add their photos to our catchment map at flickr.com/groups/riverribble.

-Finally, we will run one Cache In Trash Out (CITO) event per year, these clean up events will be organised with geocachers.
+Finally, we will run a series of Cache In Trash Out (CITO) events throughout the project, these clean up events will be organised with geocachers.
 The Cache In Trash Out are often organised by the Geocaching Association of Great Britain (GAGB), the events are very popular and take place across the country.